qrliu/qrliu.github.io/_pages/projects.md

 <br>
 <br>

 The main topic of my reasearch is to use the neutrino, a tiny fundamental particle, to understand how the Universe works.
 I am particularly intrigued by astrophysical neutrinos, as they are a window to the exciting frontier of astrophysics, particle physics and cosmology.
-I am interested in investigating what we see in experiments, what we can see in experiments and how we can use theory to explain what we see.
+I am interested in investigating what we see in experiments, what we can potentially see in experiments and how we can use theory to explain what we see.
 <br>
 <br>